In this tutorial, you will learn how to create a set of time series models to

 , andhas_step_changes

-columns are only populated when thedecompose_time_series=TRUE
+columns are only populated whendecompose_time_series=TRUE

-Step seven: Inspect the coefficients of your models
+Inspect the model's coefficients

-#standardSQL SELECT * FROM ML.ARIMA_COEFFICIENTS(MODEL `bqml_tutorial.nyc_citibike_arima_model_group`)
+SELECT * FROM ML.ARIMA_COEFFICIENTS(MODEL `bqml_tutorial.nyc_citibike_arima_model_group`);

 start_station_name